David Cooperrider

 David Cooperrider (born July 14, 1954), is the Fairmount Minerals Chair and Professor of Social Entrepreneurship at the Weatherhead School of Management at Case Western Reserve University, and Faculty Director at the Center for Business as an Agent of World Benefit at Case.

 Cooperrider also teaches at University of Pennsylvania as well as Claremont University, where he is The Peter F. Drucker Distinguished Fellow.

 Cooperrider is the founder, together with Suresh Srivastva, of the theory of Appreciative Inquiry.
-Cooperrider's original doctoral dissertation "Appreciative Inquiry Into Organizational Life" has been cited as “the first, and as yet, the best articulation of the theory and vision of appreciative inquiry.”
-It was completed and defended in 1985.

 Early life and education

 Cooperrider grew up in Oak Park, Illinois, and later completed his undergraduate studies at Augustana College in 1976.
 He earned a Master's of Science at Sir George Williams University in 1983 and his Ph.D. from Case Western Reserve University in 1985.

-Appreciative Inquiry

-Appreciative Inquiry was articulated first as a method for building generative theory.
-It was a call for "a scholarship of the positive," focusing attention on "what gives life" to human and ecological systems when they are most alive.
-Appreciative Inquiry is related to theories and practices such as organization development, strengths-based management, applied positive psychology, evaluation studies, change management, coaching and counseling, corporate strategy, sustainable development, social constructionism, design thinking, biomimicry, and learning theory.

-In a New York Times best-selling book, Marcus Buckingham concluded that the theory of Appreciative Inquiry was one of the three most important academic catalysts for the strengths revolution in management.
-Beyond the seminal work of Cooperrider and Srivastva, the other two giant sources of the strengths revolution in management included Peter Drucker's Effective Executive and Martin Seligman's call for a Positive Psychology in 2000.
-Together, appreciative inquiry, Drucker's management theory, and positive psychology have created a society-wide positive-strengths movement "because it works."